trap-representation/Chlore/index.md

 #### Why yet another new language? ####

-1. Most of the modern languages are built with safety in mind.
+1. Most of the modern languages are built with memory-safety in mind.
 But let's be honest, a compiler can never be perfect; it's not hard for subtle bugs to slip through and cause all sorts of weird stuff.

-   This is why Chlore does *not* try to be safe at all.
-It is built with a focus on speed and optimizations, rather than safety.
-It's always better to make the programmer aware that they're programming in an unsafe language, rather than give them a false sense of safety.
+   This is why Chlore does *not* try to be memory-safe at all.
+It is built with a focus on speed and optimizations, rather than memory-safety.
+It's always better to make the programmer aware that they're programming in a "memory-unsafe" language, rather than give them a false sense of safety.

 2. Languages are slowly turning into a bloated mess:
 - Huge standard libraries with "features" to make programmers' lives easier